Paradise Pier Hotel Getting Pixar Reimagining

 The lone exception to that has been value and mid-range hotel development.
 First there was Celebration Hotel, which felt like a cash grab, and then Toy Story Hotel, which looks like the most risk-averse and creatively unambitious design.
 I’m sorry to those who like it, but Toy Story is such low-hanging fruit with so much untapped potential for imaginative and immersive areas.
 We’ve been settling for middling when we could easily have mind-blowing.

 Above all else, when it comes to Disney projects, I’m a realist.
 Not everything can be an E-Ticket, blockbuster land, or AAA Four Diamond Award Winner.
 Some additions are role players, capacity adders, or retrofits that are ambitious given their real world constraints.
 You can’t have a park filled with Star Wars: Rise of the Resistance–some flat rides are needed to round out the slate.
-Likewise, not every property can be Disney’s Grand Californian Hotel & Spa–rounding out the resort portfolio with a new & improved Pixar Pier Hotel makes complete sense.
+Likewise, not every property can be Disney’s Grand Californian Hotel & Spa–rounding out the resort portfolio with a new & improved Pixar Place Hotel makes complete sense.

 Planning a Southern California vacation?
 For park admission deals, read Tips for Saving Money on Disneyland Tickets.
 Learn about on-site and off-site hotels in our Anaheim Hotel Reviews & Rankings.
 For where to eat, check out our Disneyland Restaurant Reviews.
 For unique ideas of things that’ll improve your trip, check out What to Pack for Disney.
 For comprehensive advice, consult our Disneyland Vacation Planning Guide.
 Finally, for guides beyond Disney, check out our Southern California Itineraries for day trips to Los Angeles, Laguna Beach, and tons of other places!